Fox News just announced their latest poll results from Opinion Dynamics.

 Well, it's true.

-The the minimum wage is not intended to support a family of four, much less a family of nine.
+The minimum wage is not intended to support a family of four, much less a family of nine.

 I think that's the majority of the people who possibly would benefit from minimum wage.

-Shh, not supposed to say that.
+Not supposed to say that.

 That's the truth.

-That's the truth, and liberals call that a personal attack and they accuse you of lying.
+And liberals call that a personal attack and they accuse you of lying.

-Well, I learned that from you.
+Well, I've learned that from you.

-It's true.
+That's true.

 That's nothing.